chriserin/seq/docs/beat-creation.md

 # Beat Pattern Creation

-Creating beat patterns is simple and quick in seq with pattern mode.  seq begins in pattern mode - fill, where number keys correspond to beat intervals.
+Creating beat patterns is simple and quick in sq with pattern mode. sq begins in pattern mode - fill, where number keys correspond to beat intervals.

 ## Example